reginanurieva/Tap_Room_React/README.md

 3. Add routing to the application.

+## Specs week II

+1. Create a stateful component to dispalay dinamic data.

+3. Refactor the existing components to follow the best practices.

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.